-How does the use of derivatives attain the environmental or social characteristics promoted by the Sub-Fund?
+How does the use of derivatives attain the environmental or social characteristics

 The Sub-Fund may only invest in financial derivative instruments for hedging and efficient portfolio management, but not as part of the main investment strategy of the Sub-Fund.
 Accordingly, the Investment Manager does not use derivatives to attain the environmental or social characteristics promoted by the Sub-Fund.